tataraba/django-unicorn-tutorial-app/README.md

 ## 🧐 About <a name = "about"></a>

 The Meal Plan app is meant to introduce the usage of Django Unicorn from start to finish.
-It will be accompanied by a tutorial that walks through setting up a Django application and incorporating Django Unicorn.
+It is accompanied by a [tutorial](href="https://pythonbynight.com/blog/django-unicorn-tutorial) that walks through setting up a Django application and incorporating Django Unicorn.

 ## 🏁 Getting Started <a name = "getting_started"></a>

-More information will be in the forthcoming tutorial.
-For the time being, you should be able to follow these instructions to get a copy of the project up and running on your local machine.
+More information can be found in the tutorial.
+However, you should be able to follow these instructions to get a copy of the project up and running on your local machine.

 ### Prerequisites